 In July 2006, the FASB issued Interpretation No. 48 (FIN No. 48), "Accounting for Uncertainty in Income Taxes."
 This interpretation requires recognition and measurement of uncertain income tax positions using a "more-likely-than-not" approach.
 FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
-Management is still evaluating what effect this will have on the Company's financial statements.
+FIN No. 48 has not had a material impact on the Company's financial statements.